The rights of minors in the digital environment: a conference to rethink the protection of young people

 Protecting minors online: can the law keep pace with digital technology?

-This round table will offer a review of existing legal provisions, It will also analyse the challenges associated with their implementation, including the regulation of platforms, age verification, the relationship between different legal standards and the effectiveness of protection mechanisms.
+This round table will offer a review of existing legal provisions at European and national level, and will analyse the challenges associated with their implementation: regulation of platforms, age verification, links between different legal standards and the effectiveness of protection mechanisms.

 Round table 3